Samialsayadi/Arabic-Text-Classification-based-Deep-Learning-Algorithms/README.md

 In this Comparative study, we used the commen Deep learning methods (CNN, RNN, DNN, RCNN)to classify arabic text. and we have trained algorithms by only 15 Epoch.
 The result showed DNN algorithm was the high result compare other algorithms' results.

 # convolutional neural network
+Convolutional Neural Networks (CNN) architecture similar to the visual cortex, CNNs have also been effectively used for text classification.
+In a basic CNN for image processing, an image tensor is convolved with a set of kernels of size d by d.
+These convolution layers are called feature maps and can be stacked to provide multiple filters on the input.
+To reduce the computational complexity, CNNs use pooling which reduces the size of the output from one layer to the next in the network.
+Different pooling techniques are used to reduce outputs while preserving important features.
 ```
         precision    recall  f1-score   support